 command A permission that applies to commands.
-See also object permission. command terminator The end-of-batch signal that sends the batch to Adaptive Server for processing.
+See also object permission. permission command terminator The end-of-batch signal that sends the batch to Adaptive Server for processing.
 Common Object Request Broker Architecture (CORBA) Common Object Request Broker Architecture.
 An open distributed object computing infrastructure-defined by the Object Management Group (OMG)-that automates many common network programming tasks.
 A key component in the architecture, the Object Request Broker (ORB), is the middleware that establishes the client/server relationships between objects and enables clients to invoke methods on a server object on the same machine or on a machine on a network.

-Companion server Each Adaptive Server in a high availability system is a companion. comparison operator A symbol used to compare one value to another in a query.
+companion server Each Adaptive Server in a high availability system is a companion. comparison operator A symbol used to compare one value to another in a query.
 Comparison operators include equal to (=) greater than (>), less than (<), greater than or equal to (>=), less than or equal to (<=), not equal to (!=), not greater than (!>), and not less than (!<).
 See also arithmetic operator.

-compartment One of a set of nonhierarchical values used with classifications to make up a sensitivity label.
-Compartments usually represent topics or work groups. compatible datatypes Datatypes that are automatically converted for implicit or explicit comparison. compiled object Any object that requires entries in the sysprocedures table.
+compartment One of a set of non hierarchical values used with classifications to make up a sensitivity label.
+Compartments usually represent topics or work groups. compatible datatypes Datatypes that are automatically converted for implicit or explicit comparison. compilation The phase of query processing that analyzes query text and creates a query plan to provide to the execution engine.

+compiled object Any object that requires entries in the sysprocedures table.
 Check constraints, declarative defaults, rules, stored procedures, triggers, and views are compiled objects.
 These objects are described by source text.
 Adaptive Server uses compiled objects to contain vital information about each database and to help you access and manipulate data.